Identifying the Free Boundary of a Stochastic, Irreversible Investment Problem via the Bank-El Karoui Representation Theorem: Finding the Optimal Capacity Process

-Finally, the upper right-continuity of $l^{*}(t)$ follows from that of $\xi^{*}(t)$ and from the continuity of $C^{0}(t)$. \end{proof} Notice that $l^{*}(t)$ may be found numerically from (\ref{representationproblem}) by backward induction.
-In some cases, when $T=+\infty$, (\ref{representationproblem}) has a closed form solution as in the case of a Cobb-Douglas production function.
+Notice that $l^{*}(t)$ may be found numerically by backward induction on a discretized version of problem (\ref{representationproblem}) (see \cite{BankFollmer}, Section $4$).
+In some cases, when $T=+\infty$, (\ref{representationproblem}) has a closed form solution as in the case of a Cobb-Douglas production function (see Section \ref{CDinfinitehorizon} below).

 We are now able to find the unique optimally controlled capacity plan for problem (\ref{optimalproblem}).